Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 11 Juli 2025 00.30.44 UTC
+- WIB: Jumat, 11 Juli 2025 01.39.48 UTC
-- WITA: Jumat, 11 Juli 2025 01.30.44 UTC
+- WITA: Jumat, 11 Juli 2025 02.39.48 UTC
-- WIT: Jumat, 11 Juli 2025 02.30.44 UTC
+- WIT: Jumat, 11 Juli 2025 03.39.48 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: nature
+Kategori: friendship